Diallo's Nightclub Sued: Fired Employee for Not Providing HIV Test Result

 EEOC advances opportunity in the workplace by enforcing federal laws prohibiting employment discrimination.
 More information is available at www.eeoc.gov

-*This information is from an external source (U.S. Equal Employment Opportunity Commission (EEOC)).
+(i)Source/Reference: U.S. Equal Employment Opportunity Commission (EEOC).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.